Bible Definitions Shed Light On God’s Word!

 Please contact us if you have questions or if you need some encouragement.

-Do you ever find yourself feeling frustrated when you come across a Bible term that you’re not familiar with?
+Do you ever feel frustrated when encountering a Bible term or Bible definitions you’re unfamiliar with?
 Well, worry no more!
-This page is here to help you become acquainted with some of those words that may have left you puzzled.
-Remember what my wise mother used to say – there’s no such thing as a dumb question, only the one that remains unasked!
+This page is here to help you become acquainted with some words that may have left you puzzled.
+Remember what my wise mother used to say—there’s no such thing as a dumb question, only the one that remains unasked!

-So let’s dive right into these Bible definitions and expand our knowledge together.
-While it’s essential to understand the Bible, let us always remember that having a relationship with Jesus is even more important.
-And in all our discussions or debates about scripture, we must never use the Bible against someone unless it is done so with genuine love in our hearts.
+So, let’s dive right into these Bible definitions and expand our knowledge together.
+And in all our discussions or debates about scripture, we must never use the Bible against someone unless done with genuine love.
 Understanding the scriptures alone can make us sound like nothing more than clanging cymbals or gongs in the eyes of the Lord if we fail to share His message compassionately and selflessly with others. ~ Bill Greguska

 Ephesians 6:17 Take the helmet of salvation and the sword of the Spirit, which is the word of God.